afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w1-notes.md

 - Challenges to perception
   - Robust detection and segmentation :
-    - through moderne ML methods, but the reliability and performance shall be improve to achieve human level capability
+    - through modern ML methods, but the reliability and performance shall be improve to achieve human level capability
       - more **training data** is one of key of improvements, but it's very challenging to label all the datas
   - Sensor uncertainty
     - visibility, **GPS**, **LiDAR** measurement corrupted